Frequently Asked Questions: Irritable bowel syndrome

 As you can see, it isn't the stress per se, that causes IBS, but the lack of knowledge and readiness to deal with it and its aftermath.
 Well, now you know!

-Yes, in a very limited way, but absoluty “no” in all substantive ways.
+Yes, in a limited way, but absolutely “no” in all substantive ways.
 Here is the drill:

 — No, because psychotherapy can't completely rewire the innate, evolutionary, fight-or-flight type of stress response even in the most sophisticated, dedicated, and motivated individuals.